dat-ecosystem-archive/hyperdiscovery/readme.md

 Join the p2p swarm for the given hyperdrive archive.
 The return object, `sw`, is an event emitter that will emit a `peer` event with the peer information when a peer is found.

+### sw.connections

-Get number of currently active connections with ```sw.connections```.
+Get number of currently active connections.

+## sw.swarm

+Get the original discovery-swarm instance.

 ##### Options

-  * `signalhub`: the url of the signalhub.
-  * `signalhubPrefix`: the prefix for the archive's signalhub key
-  * `wrtc`: a webrtc instance, e.g. electron-webrtc, if not natively supported
   * `upload`: bool, upload data to the other peer?
   * `download`: bool, download data from the other peer?
   * `port`: port for discovery swarm